apehex/tokun/articles/tokun.1.md

 The labels are HEX encoding of the 4 UTF-32-BE bytes.

 The model groups the characters according to their alphabet.
-This is directly bound to the [unicode scheme][unicode-table] where the space of the code points is partitioned according to the most significant bytes.
+This is directly bound to the [Unicode scheme][unicode-table] where the space of the code points is partitioned according to the most significant bytes.

 In the images aboves: